 - And the project manager manages and coordinates the entire process from start to finish.

-To be honest, it’s impossible to properly define the development process because each company has its own set of standards and methods.
+To be honest, it’s impossible to properly define the saas app development process because each company has its own set of standards and methods.

 Some businesses, for example, use a fixed-price method with a set scope of work and team structure.